Do you like things? Do you not like things? Do you fancy meatloaf and despise goulash? If so, you’re a bigot. You must like all things.

-Munroe is a lacy-underclothes model dude identifying as a lingerie model superchick.
-He’s the star of fashion company Bluebella’s latest skimpy initiative, £LoveYourself.
+Munroe is a lacy-underclothes model dude who identifies as a lingerie model superchick — and the star of fashion company Bluebella’s latest skimpy initiative, £LoveYourself.

-The campaign is his first-ever shoot in undies since exercising his own preference: not to have manjunk.
-Hence, the knife.
+The campaign is Munroe’s first-ever shoot in undies since exercising a very powerful preference: not to have male genitals.
+Hence, surgery.

 That was likely necessary; otherwise, Gonzo.

 Speaking to the Daily Mail, Munroe (previously with L’Oreal — see the video below) struck at Victoria’s Secret, who announced last year that they wouldn’t use transgender models in their big-time annual catwalk:

 “It’s a big shame Victoria’s Secret decided not to be inclusive of trans women within their shows or campaigns.
 Lingerie should be something that all women can enjoy.”

 “It’s something personal, beautiful and intimate that is a celebration of femininity, something that every woman should have the option of being included in.
 True diversity is the future, let’s leave any form of discrimination or exclusion in the past.”

 As for the embrace of diversity, where are our previously-reserved-for-female-supermodels fashion shows headed?
 Will the elderly get their shot in the show?
 Your mom?
 John Kerry, who owns the ugliest shirt in political history?

 Perhaps John wants to know–

 Lo, everyone cannot take the stage.
 And philosophically, as I pointed out here, true inclusivity is unattainable.